Recommendation Letter: Student Guidelines

 - Your honors or thesis advisor

-Assisting the writer
+Assisting the professor

 Provide a cover letter in which you explain:

-- what you are applying for (attach information about the fellowship, if possible) and the address for the scholarship's website
+- What you are applying for (attach information about the fellowship, if possible) and the address for the scholarship's website

-- where the letter should be sent – the Fellowships Office or the Foundation – and provide the correct mailing address
+- Where the letter should be sent – the Fellowships Office or the Foundation – and provide the correct mailing address

-Be sure to include the form on which the recommendation should be sent or, if the letter is to be submitted online, make sure that you have the writer's correct e-mail address.
+-Be sure to include the form on which the recommendation should be sent or, if the letter is to be submitted online, make sure that you have the writer's correct e-mail address.
 Many online applications now ask for the e-mail address in order to send the recommender directions on how to upload the letter.

-If you need to fill in the names and positions of the referees on the form, ask your professors for their precise titles (i.e. instructor, visiting professor, assistant professor, etc.)
+-If you need to fill in the names and positions of the referees on the form, ask your professors for their precise titles (i.e. instructor, visiting professor, assistant professor, etc.)

-Provide a copy of your resume, personal statement, and other essays you will submit as part of your application.
+-Provide a copy of your resume, personal statement, and other essays you will submit as part of your application.

-Provide contact information (phone numbers, e-mail address, etc.) so that your referees can reach you if they have any questions.
+-Provide contact information (phone numbers, e-mail address, etc.) so that your referees can reach you if they have any questions.

-Provide copies of work that you completed for this professor so that s/he can refer to specific examples when writing your letter.
+-Provide copies of work that you completed for this professor so that s/he can refer to specific examples when writing your letter.

-Offer to meet with the writer if sh/e would like to learn more about the fellowships and/or get to know you better.
+-Offer to meet with the writer if sh/e would like to learn more about the fellowships and/or get to know you better.